• DNDi_Logo_No-Tagline_Full Colour

 Amphotericin B can be toxic to the kidneys and is delivered intravenously, making it impractical to administer in many settings.
 Flucytosine must be taken 4 times per day.
 For certain patients the tablets are crushed and delivered through a nasogastric tube.
 Flucytosine is only registered in a few African countries.

-While some projects are providing flucytosine in a few selected countries, most patients do not have access to this critical drug for the treatment of cryptococcal meningitis.
+Flucytosine is registered in only a few African countries, and most patients do not have access to this critical drug.

 What new treatments for cryptococcal meningitis are needed?

-Effective treatments exist to drastically reduce deaths from cryptococcal meningitis, but they are often not used because of cost, lack of availability, and other access issues.
+Effective treatments exist to drastically reduce deaths from cryptococcal meningitis, but they are often too expensive, unavailable, or not accessible at health facilities in areas where people are most affected.
 The Global AIDS Strategy (2021–2026) aims to end AIDS as a public health threat by 2030.
 That goal can only be achieved if the main causes of AIDS deaths, such as cryptococcal meningitis, are addressed.

 What cryptococcal meningitis treatments are we working on?

-We aim to deliver an affordable, sustained release formulation of flucytosine to be taken only twice a day either orally or through a nasogastric tube.
-We also aim to address the difficulty in accessing existing and future formulations of flucytosine.
-To do that, we are working with partners to improve access to life-saving treatments in low- and middle-income countries in Africa.
+We aim to deliver an affordable, sustained release formulation of flucytosine that can be administered twice a day either orally or through a nasogastric tube.
+We are also working with partners to improve access to optimal treatments for cryptococcal meningitis among patients with advanced HIV disease – including flucytosine and liposomal amphotericin B – in low- and middle-income countries in Africa.

 Find out about our work developing treatments for cryptococcal meningitis